alexmen656/app/README.md

-# KalBuddy - Calorie Tracking App
+# Digmio - Calorie Tracking App

 A modern Vue.js + Capacitor app for calorie tracking with AI-powered food recognition and barcode scanning.